zephyrproject-rtos/zephyr/doc/glossary.rst

       A number of different :term:`SoCs <SoC>` that share similar characteristics and features, and that the vendor typically names and markets together.

+   subsystem
+       A subsystem refers to a logically distinct part of the operating system that handles specific functionality or provides certain services.

    system power state
       System power states describe the power consumption of the system as a whole.
 System power states are represented by :c:enum:`pm_state`.